oschmid/jkoppelwebcourse/4-DataOverCodePrinciple.md

 ## Readings

-### On the Criteria to e Used in Decomposing Systems Into Modules
+### On the Criteria to be Used in Decomposing Systems Into Modules

 TODO some sort of hidden coupling?